CBICA/NiChart_Project/INSTALLATION.md

 This will start the NiChart server on your machine which you can then access from your web browser.
 When you start the server, a few links will appear, including a localhost one: http://localhost:8501

 You can click that link or copy-paste it into a browser to access the local NiChart server.
+If you see the front page, congratulations!
+NiChart is installed.

 The NiChart server will automatically stop when you close that terminal window.

-Whenever you want to run NiChart again, open up the Ubuntu terminal as described above and run the same command.
-Then open your browser and go to http://localhost:8501
+Whenever you want to run NiChart again, either:

+1. Open up the Ubuntu terminal as described above and run the same command.
+Then open your browser and go to http://localhost:8501.

+2. Click the desktop shortcut if you made one (see below).

+#### Creating a Windows desktop shortcut (Optional)
+This optional step creates a shortcut on the Windows desktop to NiChart.